African humid period: Humans of the Sahara

-Humans created rock art such as petroglyphs and rock paintings in the Sahara, perhaps the largest density of such creations in the world.
+Humans created rock art such as petroglyphs and rock paintings in the Sahara, which has the world's highest density of such creations.
 Scenes include animals and everyday life such as swimming which supports the presence of past wetter climates.
 One well-known such petroglyph location is the Cave of Swimmers in the Gilf Kebir mountains of Egypt; other well known sites are the Gabal El Uweinat mountains also of Egypt, Arabia and the Tassili n'Ajjer in Algeria where rock paintings from this time have been discovered.
 Humans also left artifacts such as Fesselsteine (Note: Fesselsteine are stony artifacts, that are interpreted as tools for restraining animals.) and ceramics in what today are inhospitable deserts.
-North Africa together with East Asia is one of the first places where pottery was developed probably under the influence of increased availability of resources during the AHP.
+North Africa, together with East Asia, is one of the first places where pottery was developed probably under the influence of increased availability of resources during the AHP.
 The humid period also favoured its development and spread in West Africa during the 10th millennium BC; the so-called "wavy line" or "dotted wavy-line" motif was widespread across Northern Africa and as far as Lake Turkana.
+A similar but more circumscribed spread occurred with the Ounan arrow points.

 These populations have been described as Epipaleolithic, Mesolithic and Neolithic and produced a variety of lithic tools and other assemblages.
 In West Africa, the cultural change from the African Middle Stone Age to the Late Stone Age accompanied the beginning of the AHP.
 In Sudan, the beginning of the early Khartoum culture coincides with the initiation of the AHP.
-Genetic and archaeological data indicate that these populations which exploited the resources of the AHP Sahara probably originated in Sub-Saharan Africa and moved north after some time, after the desert got wetter; this may be reflected in the northward spread of Macrohaplogroup L and Haplogroup U6 genomic lineages.
-In return, the AHP facilitated the movement of some Eurasian populations into Africa, and bidirectional travel across the Sahara more generally.
+Genetic and archaeological data indicate that these populations which exploited the resources of the AHP Sahara probably originated in Sub-Saharan Africa and moved north after some time, after the desert got wetter; in return, the AHP facilitated the movement of some Eurasian populations into Africa, and bidirectional travel across the Sahara more generally.
+The northward spread of Macrohaplogroup L and Haplogroup U6 genomic lineages may reflect this tendency but did not result in widespread genetic exchanges between Northern and sub-Saharan Africa.
 Elsewhere, newly formed or expanded water courses may have restricted human mobility and isolated populations.
-These favourable conditions for human populations may be reflected in paradise myths such as the Garden of Eden in The Bible and Elysium and the Golden Age in Classical Antiquity, while a possible role in the spread of the Nilo-Saharan languages is debatable.
+These favourable conditions for human populations may be reflected in paradise myths such as the Garden of Eden in The Bible and Elysium and the Golden Age in Classical Antiquity, while a possible role in the development of the Afroasiatic and the spread of the Niger-Congo and Nilo-Saharan languages is debatable.
 References in Egyptian chronicles about moist lands along the Red Sea may record the wet conditions of the late AHP.